 LocationKalamazoo, MI, United States

-From the architect.
+Text description provided by the architects.
 Historically, convening for social justice has taken place in the most informal settings, with many of this nation’s most important civil rights gatherings, for example, taking place in a church basement, a living room, or even around a kitchen table.
 The challenge of designing a building from the ground up that fosters discussion and renders this work visible and welcome to all is in many ways unprecedented.
 The Arcus Center for Social Justice Leadership aims to bring social justice topics up from the basement and squarely into public consciousness.